jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 parameter is optional but when present is should be a valid :ref:`Format <format>` object.

-XlsxWriter doesn't calculate the result of a formula and instead stores the value 0 as the formula result.
-It then sets a global flag in the XLSX file to say that all formulas and functions should be recalculated when the file is opened.
-This is the method recommended in the Excel documentation and in general it works fine with spreadsheet applications.
-However, applications that don't have a facility to calculate formulas, such as Excel Viewer, or some mobile applications will only display the 0 results.

 If required, it is also possible to specify the calculated result of the formula using the optional ``value`` parameter.
 This is occasionally necessary when working with non-Excel applications that don't calculate the